 Get in touch

-If you think you’re impacted, please contact the Linkt team to request a toll credit or read more information about vehicle classification in Sydney.
+Please contact the Linkt team to request a toll credit or read more information about vehicle classification in Sydney, or visit the TfNSW website for more information about the toll rebate scheme.